-- Articulate similarities and differences between the LPN to Baccalaureate prepared RN in relation to the ethical and legal foundations for professional nursing practice as outlined in the code of ethics, professional competencies, and the standards of nursing practice.
+- Articulate similarities and differences between the LPN to Graduate prepared RN in relation to the ethical and legal foundations for professional nursing practice as outlined in the code of ethics, professional competencies, and the standards of nursing practice.

 - Distinguish credible sources of literature, conduct advanced library searches, and present all work in current APA format.

 - Unit 2: Change

 - Unit 5: The Virtual Library and Scholarly Evidence

 - Unit 8: Culture

 To receive credit for NURS 250, students must complete and submit all of the required assignments and achieve an overall composite grade of at least C (64 percent).
 All papers submitted must follow the current addition of the APA Publication Manual.